Online Dating Scams: How to Stay Safe With Online Dating

 By sending your location you will send a one-time text message with your current location.
 By sharing your location with a friend you will allow that person to see where you are and where you are going if you start to move.
 For example, if you’ve got a first date and you’re planning to go to the movies and then out for a quick bite, you can choose to share your location until the end of the day with a friend and they can check where you are throughout the night.

 Having decided on a public place to meet and telling a couple of friends or family members of where you’ll be, you’ve covered all your bases so far.
 If you’re driving to the date try and get to the meeting site a few minutes beforehand and try not to park too close to the location.
 This extra step will prevent your date from seeing your license plate and car model.
 In case you get a bad vibe from your date it’s better that they don’t see the car you drive.

 Once you’re out on your date it’s important to have fun, but keep a clear head.
 If you drink it’s smart to put a one or two drink limit on yourself.

 Once your date ends, it’s time to process how things went.
 Maybe the date went really well, or maybe you’re already kind of over this person.
 With apps like SlyDial, you can call someone to break it off and get connected directly to their voicemail avoiding any awkward conversations.
 If you really didn't like the person there is also Binder app, which will send a not-so-nice text message to a person you never want to see again.

-If the person you went out with starts to harass you via phone calls or text they can easily be blocked.
-You can also use the CallerSmart app to comment if someone is harassing you and find out how to block unwanted callers while on the go.
+If the person you went out with starts to harass you via phone calls or text you can easily block phone numbers.
+You can also use a community caller ID app to comment if someone is harassing you and find out how to block unwanted callers while on the go.
 If harassment continues and the person can't seem to take a hint, it's best to contact local authorities.

 Finding the Right Dating Site and Staying Safe